aroccon/MHIT36/README.md

 - 07/02/25: Build of cuDecomp ok, present in cuDecomp-main/Build
 - 11/02/25: Up to cuFFT plan, adding comments step by step
 - 12/02/25: Compile and run on Leonardo + makefile for Leo
-- 13/02/25: Validation with analytical solution
+- 13/02/25: Adaption to work with only one grid descriptor and pencils along y and z only (0,1,1).
+Everythign seems fine